smridh99/Twitter-Vaccine-Surveillance/README.md

 Using Tweepy after setting up an API keys from Twitter Developers account to collect both short and long tweets: to create a large pool of training dataset.

-For this task, Tweettagger class was created to facilitate the collectio and labelling.

-{Insert code file link here}
+For this task, we made a function called twitter_streaming.

 ONCE ENOUGH TWEETS HAVE BEEN CAPTURES, STOP THE CODE (cmd + c)